knu2/ai-course/course1/module3.md

 - [Additional Resources](#additional-resources)

 ## Objective
 By the end of this module, you'll be able to use Pandas—a powerful Python library—to load, clean, and explore datasets with the help of your AI assistant.
-This module introduces you to data analytics, teaching you how to handle real-world data like sales records, preparing you for visualization and predictive tasks in later modules.
+Building on the Python fundamentals from Module 1 and data structures from Module 2, this module introduces you to data analytics, teaching you how to handle real-world data like sales records, preparing you for visualization in Module 4 and predictive tasks in Module 5.

 ### Learning Outcomes
 - **Understand** the fundamentals of data analytics and its real-world applications